tedcurrent/networthy/README.md

 `pscale connect networthy <BRANCH>`

-Be sure to also run a shadow database on the side when making changes to the schema.
-As the dev environment, this needs to be set up in PlanetScale as PlanetScale does allow dropping or creating databases with SQL.
+Be sure to also run a [shadow database](https://www.prisma.io/docs/concepts/components/prisma-migrate/shadow-database) on the side if making changes to the schema.
+This needs to be set up in PlanetScale as PlanetScale does allow dropping or creating databases with SQL.

 ### Run migrations locally
 `npx dotenv -e .env.local -- npx prisma migrate dev`